-9.2.4.
 Labour/Livelihood Intervention Cluster

 Employment is considered as the main route out of poverty for most poor people.
 However, the poor suffer from many kinds of deprivation that are decisive entry barriers to finding gainful employment: lack of human capital, lack of productive assets, lack of support from social networks and lack of hope and aspirations.
 Social security can help people in finding work, especially in the lean season.
 Creating job or assisting people in finding employment is also a part of broader livelihoods interventions.
-The ministries involved in this cluster are as follows:
+The vision of this cluster is to ensure sufficient livelihood for the poor.
+The main objectives of the cluster are to consolidate workfare Programmes, to facilitate social security recipients' engagement with the labour market and to ensure congenial working environment for all, including women.